Regularization Through Simultaneous Learning: A Case Study on Plant Classification: Methodology

 \subsection{Interpretability}

-\textbf{Layer Correlation.} To gain deeper insight into the features produced by the convolutional layers of the model, we propose a method for assessing the correlation of features generated for each class within each layer.
-In this method, each layer is represented by a vector comprising its outputs.
+\textbf{Layer Correlation.} To achieve a deeper understanding of the features generated by the model's convolutional layers, we put forth an approach that assesses the correlation of features produced for each class within each layer.
+Within this approach, each layer is represented by a vector comprising its outputs.

 Initially, all images belonging to a single class from the test set of the target dataset are fed into the model for prediction.
 Subsequently, the positive outputs are summed for each channel within each layer.
 Ultimately, the summed value of the channel constitutes an element of a vector representing the layer.
-Fig. \ref{fig:layer_correlation_a} demonstrates this process for class C1, utilizing the third layer of a model containing five channels, each with a dimension of $3x3$.
+Figure \ref{fig:layer_correlation_a} demonstrates this process for class C1, utilizing the third layer of a model containing five channels, each with a dimension of $3x3$.
 The negative elements of the channels are excluded, followed by summing all elements of each channel, which yields a vector where each channel is represented as an element.

-This procedure is repeated for every class, resulting in a list of vectors corresponding to each class, as demonstrated in the example in Fig. \ref{fig:layer_correlation_b} for classes C1, C2, and C3.
+This procedure is repeated for every class, resulting in a list of vectors corresponding to each class, as demonstrated in the example in Figure \ref{fig:layer_correlation_b} for classes C1, C2, and C3.

 Subsequently, Pearson's correlation coefficients \cite{rodgers1988thirteen} are calculated between the vectors of each class.
 A scalar is derived from the mean of the absolute values of these coefficients.
 A higher value signifies a stronger correlation between the features generated by the layer under evaluation.
 High correlation may contribute to diminished model performance, as dependent variables or highly correlated ones offer little to no supplementary information about the classes \cite{chandrashekar2014survey}.